GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 Time to put together what you have learned so far to solve a spatial problem.

-**Find all the places that are distanced less than 300m from a railroad** *Hint*: you will have to nest the function ST_Intersects and ST_Buffer under the WHERE clause.
+**Find all the places that are at a distance less than 300 m from a railroad** *Hint*: you will have to nest the function ST_Intersects and ST_Buffer under the WHERE clause.

 If you manged to solve it, try it with a small variation: